 Interestingly enough, it’s been proven that merchants that accept mobile payments achieve faster growth than those that do not.
 Another recent PYMNTS article showed that a survey conducted for NTT DATA and Ingenica ePayments found that 43% of businesses with revenue growth of at least 11% each year have an app that supports purchases and payments.
 Contrarily, 32% of businesses that do not offer a payment app are growing at less than 11% each year.
 What’s more, among companies that have zero or negative profit growth, only 8% offer a payment app.
 Recent studies have also indicated that merchants who accept different payment types are not only more likely to have repeat customers but they enjoy increased loyalty from customers as well.

 It should be assumed that smart merchants would be quick to offer their customers multiple payment options, like mobile, even though that hasn’t necessarily been the case.
-Furthermore, it has yet to be determined whether the lack of consumer use is contributing to lagging adoption of mPOS terminals in retail stores or if it’s simply a lack of merchant understanding about these systems and the changing landscape of payments in general that’s the real reason for the hold-up.
+Furthermore, it has yet to be determined whether the lack of consumer use is contributing to lagging adoption of mPOS terminals in retail stores or if it’s simply a lack of A business that accepts credit cards for goods or services. understanding about these systems and the changing landscape of payments in general that’s the real reason for the hold-up.
 Regardless of the underlying cause of the delay, mobile payments represent the future of transactions.

 Will it take a revolution to turn the tide in favor of mobile payments?
 Most experts believe that mobile payments will continue to gain popularity as people become more familiar and comfortable with these systems.
 It’s only a matter of time before Americans embrace mobile payments as a safer, more convenient way to make purchases – like the rest of the world already has.